 Gift of Silence

 The first observation is one of sadness.
 Sadness for those who have died, usually alone, and for the families who have had to watch a loved one die from afar.
-Sadness for the millions who have lost their jobs and with that, their dignity, and now struggle to find ways to support their families and loved ones.
-Sadness for all those who suffer from mental illness and who struggle with loneliness, resulting in having to endure the greatest of poverty, the feeling of being unloved.
+Sadness for the millions who have lost their jobs and, with that, their dignity, and now struggle to find ways to support their families and loved ones.
+Sadness for all those who have mental illness and who struggle with loneliness, resulting in having to endure the greatest of poverty, the feeling of being unloved.
 Sadness for the continued sin of racism and its aftermath that can spread much like a virus.

 “All of humanity’s problems stem from man’s inability to sit quietly in a room alone.”